nicolechung/redconservatory-blog/content/blog/assert-js-recap/index.md

 For people who have been testing for a bit of time, and are curious about how to write better tests, definitely watch [Josh Justice's talk](https://www.assertjs.com/speakers#josh).
 While some of the techniques caused a lot of debate on the breaks, there were a lot of points worth thinking about, such as how people not familiar with your code will read your tests.
 Similarly, [Jason Palmer's](https://www.assertjs.com/speakers#jason) talk about test flakiness will resonate with anyone who has had frustrations with making tests pass consistently (which I am sure is pretty much anyone who has written a frontend test).

 Is it worth going to a conference that revolves entirely around testing?
 The answer is YES.
 Testing on the frontend is still evolving and very tricky, and all of these talks addressed this in a way that was engaging and useful.

+I recommend watching the talks when they come online, they are all quite short and very engaging.